Current initiatives supported by the Technology Coalition include:

 Employee Resilience Guidebook: The Technology Coalition has created a set of practices and guidelines around content handling procedures and other practices that will help employees who are on the frontlines in the fight against online child sexual exploitation.
 Click the Technology Coalition logo to the left to download this document.

 PhotoDNA: Developed by Microsoft in cooperation with Dartmouth College, PhotoDNA assists in finding images of apparent child pornography.
 The technology helps calculate the distinct characteristics of a digital image to match it to other copies of that same image.
 PhotoDNA was developed to match not only images that are exact duplicates of known offending images, but also images that have been slightly altered.
 Numerous companies, both inside and outside the Technology Coalition, have deployed PhotoDNA, as part of NCMEC’s PhotoDNA Initiative.

 NCMEC Projects: As an ongoing part of their work, the Technology Coalition companies apply their collective experience, knowledge and expertise in helping NCMEC address online child sexual exploitation.
 Under its Congressional authorization, NCMEC operates the CyberTipline, the national clearinghouse for leads and tips regarding crimes against children on the Internet.
 In 2012 the Technology Coalition funded two projects in support of the CyberTipline:

 - Integration of PhotoDNA into NCMEC’s CyberTipline;

-- Enhancements to the current process to collect feedback from law enforcement and to update the corresponding reports on the CyberTipline.
-By improving this process, NCMEC will be able to have more productive discussions with industry and law enforcement with a goal of making the CyberTipline as effective as possible.
+- Enhancements to the process to collect feedback from law enforcement and to update the corresponding reports on the CyberTipline.
+By improving this process, NCMEC is able to have more productive discussions with industry and law enforcement with a goal of making the CyberTipline as effective as possible.